OutpostUniverse/OPHD/README.md

 At the moment there are very few configurable options for OutpostHD.
 All of it must be done via the XML configuration file (config.xml) located in the 'data' subdirectory.

 Please use SANE values as there is no sanity checking except for minimum resolution (800x600).
 You can set the video resolution to whatever you want but if your monitor or graphics card doesn't support it don't expect things to work.

+Audio options are limited to mixrate quality (currently only 11025, 22050 and 44100 are supported, please stay with one of these three options), channels (1 for mono, 2 for stereo), sfxvolume and musicvolume (between 0 and 128) and bufferlength.
+Aside for volume levels and mixrate, you should leave the rest of the options alone.

 When OutpostHD first starts it will start in full screen mode in the native resolution of your desktop.
 After the first time you run the game, a configuration file will be saved ('data/config.xml').
 From there you can change your video resolution and whether or not you want to skip the splash screen.